pryley/site-reviews/readme.txt

 - Fixed the review form signature encryption
 - Improved CSS of plugin styles for some themes
 - Improved MIME type detection
+- Improved the Avada Fusion Builder integration
+- Improved the Elementor integration
 - Improved the WooCommerce integration
-- Updated the Gutenberg blocks to api v3
+- Updated the Gutenberg blocks to API v3
 - Updated the privacy policy example to include a section on geolocation

 [See changelog for all versions](https://raw.githubusercontent.com/pryley/site-reviews/main/changelog.txt).